Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: Illustrative case

 The metamodel of the case is shown in~\figref{fig:mindmapmm}. \textit{MindMap} serves as the root element, containing the various types of \textit{Topic}s, and the \textit{Marker}s that can be associated with specific \textit{Topic}s.
 The mindmap is hierarchical: the single \textit{CentralTopic} further contains an arbitrary number of \textit{MainTopic}s, each containing an arbitrary number of \textit{SubTopics}.
 Finally, \textit{SubTopics} can contain \textit{SubTopics} to arbitrary depths.

 Based on the metamodel, the language engineer must provide an editor that enables real-time collaborative modeling of a \textit{MindMap} instance.
 This entails the following operations: creating, editing, and deleting instances of metamodel concepts; creating, editing, and deleting links between elements.
 In addition, a mechanism for reading the state of the local model is required.

-Here are some modeling scenarios that may occur as a result of applying these CRUD operations.
+\paragraph{Scenarios.} Here are some modeling scenarios that may occur as a result of applying these CRUD operations.

 \begin{description} \item[\textbf{Cooperation.}] User A creates a \textit{MindMap} instance and User B sets its \textit{title}.

 \item[\textbf{Cooperation with of linguistic inconsistencies.}] \phantom{}\\ User A creates a \textit{CentralTopic} instance, but does not link it to the \textit{MindMap} instance.
 User B links the \textit{CentralTopic} instance to the \textit{MindMap} via a composition reference.